What is Serotonin?

 Vitamin B6 is a building block to make serotonin.
 Pyridoxal-5-phosphate is the active form of vitamin B6.
 Studies on the babies of vitamin B6 deficient mice show decreased activity of the enzyme that is used to make serotonin (tryptophan hydroxylase).
 Food sources for vitamin B6 include fish, beef liver, beef, poultry and other organ meats, potatoes and other starchy vegetables, and fruit (other than citrus).

 Magnesium is also involved in the production of serotonin.
 Research shows lower magnesium levels in the platelets of suicidal patients with depression than in non-suicidal depressed patients.
 Magnesium is present in foods like legumes, nuts, seeds, fish and leafy green vegetables.
-Because there is a very high demand for magnesium in your body and the food supply is depleted in it, I recommend magnesium supplementation.
+Because there is a very high demand for magnesium in your body and our food supply is depleted in it, I recommend magnesium supplementation.

 Iron is a co-factor for the enzyme that converts tryptophan to 5-HTP.
 Iron-rich foods include beef, poultry and leafy greens like spinach and kale.